PowelAS/IdentityServer4.AzureTableStorage/README.md

-# IdentityServer4.EntityFramework
+# IdentityServer4.AzureTableStorage

-IdentityServer4.EntityFramework is a persistence layer for IdentityServer 4 configuration data that uses EntityFramework as its database abstraction.
+IdentityServer4.AzureTableStorage is a persistence layer for IdentityServer 4 configuration data that uses Azure Table Storage as its database abstraction.